ssrando/ssrando/README.md

 - Something to run the randomized game:
     + An emulator (Dolphin is the most widely used one)
     + A homebrewed Wii that can launch games from an external medium, such as a SD card, a USB drive or an external hard drive.
-You can visit [this website](https://wii.guide) to get help homebrewing your console
+Visit [https://wii.guide](https://wii.guide) for homebrewing information

 ## Installation